 “You say the sweetest things.”

-“How can so many people exist?
+“How can so many things exist?
 Look around.
 How can the universe process so many entities without overflowing its integers?”

 “I’m sure I don’t know what you are talking about.”